 The only way to guarantee that your diamond is 100% ethically sourced is to purchase a lab-grown diamond.

 Millennials aren’t interested in the simplistic rings that seem to grace the hand of every baby boomer in America.
-With new trends like mix and match metal colors, ring stacks and fun band patterns, the design options for engagement rings are now endless.
+With new trends like mix and match metal colors, ring stacks and fun band patterns, the design options for engagement rings styles, cuts, and settings are now endless.
 But, Millennials don’t just want something that looks different, they want something all their own — and lab-grown diamonds are stepping up to the plate.
 Clean Origin has listened and you can find tons of contemporary engagement ring styles and even create your own here.

 Many of the old-school traditions surrounding engagements and weddings have slowly started to fade as the new generation of married couples emerge.
 The choice to get engaged is now a decision that you discuss in-depth with your partner when you’ve both decided that you’re ready to take the next step.
 A huge part of that leap is knowing when you’re financially ready to afford an engagement ring and sometimes part of — or all of — your wedding.

 When you’re wanting to get as much bang for your buck as possible, lab-grown diamonds should be your only choice…because we all know size does matter.
 You would expect that a diamond with an ethical advantage would cost more, right?
 If you’re an avid Whole Foods shopper, you’ve likely heard the term “Whole Paycheck,” but with lab-grown diamonds, this is not the case!